Sebitti: Minor war gods of Neo-Assyrian Empire

-As minor gods in the state pantheon of the Neo-Assyrian Empire, the Sebitti were called upon to assist kings in their conquests, and "smite his enemies", their sigils would appear on chariots along with those of other astral beings.
+As minor gods in the state pantheon of the Neo-Assyrian Empire, the Sebitti were called upon all there to assist kings in their conquests, and "smite his enemies", their sigils would appear on chariots along with those of other astral beings.

 Enemies of Ninurta

-From the god list An=Anum, one group of "Seven Warriors" are identified with the Sebitti, as monsters subjugated by Ninurta.
+From the god list An=Anum, one group of "Seven Warriors" are identified with the Sebitti, typically as monsters subjugated by Ninurta.

 Weapons or servants of Erra

-The Seven appear as characters in the Erra Epic, a text from the early first millennium that describes the titular god Erra (Nergal) going on a warpath and sacking Babylon.
-In this narrative they are creations of Anu and follow the god into battle as his weapons and "peerless warriors."
+The Seven appear as characters in the Erra Epic, a text from the early first millennium that describes the titular god Erra (Nergal), going on a warpath and sacking Babylon.
+In this narrative they are creations of Anu and follow the god into battle as his weapons and "peerless warriors".

-Sons of Ishara
+Sons of Išḫara

-In one text describing a ritual to protect a house, the Sebitti are named as sons of Ishara (a possible mistaken reference to Ishara in place of Enmešarra.)
+In one text describing a ritual to protect a house, the Sebitti are named as sons of Išḫara (a possible mistaken reference to Išḫara in place of Enmešarra.)

-According to Wiggermann these categories could overlap, ex. in a ritual meant to protect the house from demonic beings the gods are identified as both sons of Enmešarra and brothers of Narunde, while elsewhere the brothers of Narunde were the sons of Anu.
+According to Wiggermann these categories could overlap, ex. in a ritual meant to protect the house from demonic beings the gods are identified as both, sons of Enmešarra and brothers of Narunde, while elsewhere the brothers of Narunde were the sons of Anu.

 Other potential versions

 A Sumerian Hymn of Hendursaga, a god of the night and an afterlife guide, contains reference to a group of seven warriors, one of three heptads that work as assistants to the god.
-These seven are described as being animalistic, each having features of an animal. (fox, dog, raven, vulture, owl, and shark) As proposed by Lorenzo Verderame, this group is likely related to the later occurring Sebitti.
+These seven are described as being animalistic, each having features of an animal. (fox, dog, raven, wolf, vulture, owl, and shark) As proposed by Lorenzo Verderame, this group is likely related to the later occurring Sebitti.

 Iconography

-Sigils from the first and second millennium that are thought to represent both the Pleiades and the Sebitti were groups of seven dots, sometimes with four or six dots paired, or with three pairs and one single loose dot.
+Sigils from the first and second millennium that are thought to represent both the Pleiades, and the Sebitti were groups of seven dots, sometimes with four or six dots paired, or with three pairs and one single loose dot.

-There are also the anthroporphic statues of the seven used in magic ritual, procured and decorated for use around the home.
+There are also the anthropomorphic statues of the seven used in magic ritual, procured, and decorated for use around the home.
 Unfortunately these statues were made from wood, so while weapons have been recovered, full statues have decayed away.
 However texts describe in detail how these statues should have looked.

 One describes the preparation of the statues, with them described as being mounted on a pedestal of tamarisk posed as if they were walking.
 Each would be given a crown, garment, weapons (hatchet in the right hand, dagger in the left), a bronze girdle and headband, horns for their crown, and a bow and quiver to hang at their side.
 The statue would be painted with a red paste to finish.

 The seven can appear on relief, in a similar walking pose with the same weapons and garments.